atomone-hub/genesis/README.md

 The funds held in all the pools above will not be counted toward the bonding ratio.

-The last three following the pool/treasury will intially go to multisigs set in consensus params of the chain, until they get set as URIs pointing at blockchain based DAOs hosted on ICS1.5.
+The last three following the pool/treasury will initially go to multisigs set in consensus params of the chain, until they get set as URIs pointing at blockchain based DAOs hosted on ICS1.5.